jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 1. For `Data Type`, select `Email` and click **Next**.

 2. Fill in the field details:

-  a.
-Field Label: `User Email`
+3. Field Label: `User Email`

-  b.
-Leave the defaults for the remaining fields, and click **Next**.
+4. Leave the defaults for the remaining fields, and click **Next**.

-  c.
-Click **Next** again to accept the default field visibility and security settings.
+5. Click **Next** again to accept the default field visibility and security settings.

-  d.
-Click **Save & New** to save the User Email field and return to the first step of the wizard.
+6. Click **Save & New** to save the User Email field and return to the first step of the wizard.

 ## Add a Lookup Field to the Object
 This field will be used so that the person requesting the new user can tell us what their permissions should be like- i.e. mirror this person.
 This is much easier than listing all the permissions they should or should not have.